Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ```
 code .
 ```
-This will open Project 1 in Visual Studio Code for development.
+This will open excel_form_app in Visual Studio Code for development.

 ---